rolandmueller/bigdata/docker.md

 .gitignore
 ```

-In VS Code, click on the Source Controll side icon (on the left side).
+In VS Code, click on the Source Control side icon (on the left side).
 Click on the button `Initialize Repository`.

-Now you should see at the Source Controll panel 9 files that are not yet checked in.
+Now you should see at the Source Control panel 9 files that are not yet checked in.
 Click on the `+` symbole next to Changes, to stage all files.
-Enter a Commit Message and commit the changes.
+Enter the Commit Message 'Initial commit' and commit the changes.
 Then publish the branch to Github.
 Check on Github that the repository is now there.

 # Add a Password to the Database

 Right now Redis is not secured through a password.
 This is right now not a problem, because everything is running on the laptop and we do not have any sensible data in the database.
-However, when we will deploy the app to a cloud provider, it is better to use a password for accessing the database.
+However, when we deploy the app to a cloud provider, it is better to use a password for accessing the database.

-Typically we do not want any plain-text password in the source code.
-The alternative is using environment variables (variables from the operation systems) or password files that we do not add into the source repository (often hidden files (that start with a `.` in the file name) with the name `.env`).
+Typically, we do not want any plain-text passwords in the source code.
+The alternative is using environment variables (variables from the operating systems) or password files that we do not add into the source repository (often hidden files (that start with a `.` in the file name) with the name `.env`).

-Create a new file in the docker folder (not in the app folder) with the name `.env` (with a `.` at the beginning), with the following content (you should use your own secrete password):
+Create a new file in the docker folder (not in the app folder) with the name `.env` (with a `.` at the beginning), with the following content (you should use your own secret password):

 ```bash
 REDIS_PASSWORD=MyBIPMPassword